coding-heresy/jormungandr/README.md

 vocabulary, here are some terms that are used in the code and this documentation whose meaning may not be immediately obvious.

+* _safe type_ - AKA "strongly-typed alias", see the section on _Safe
+  Types_ Framework under Subsystems for more information
 * _owning type_ - a type that owns resources, e.g. `std::string`,
   `std::vector`.
 * _view type_ - a facade over an owning type that provides lightweight